malandereideen/studerbattery/README.md

 # studerbattery
-Firmware for ESP32 with OLED Display to display Battery Status von Studer Api
+Firmware for ESP32 with OLED Display to display Battery Status using Studer Api